Agents want flexible schemas

 Markdown with data is flexible enough to describe skills and agents.
 If your harness loads skills and agents from the same document store that agents write to, then agents can upgrade their own skills and create new agents.

 Identifying documents by path (e.g. music/music-theory/chords) has turned out to be surprisingly useful.
-Paths give agents useful hints about content.
-They also offer useful access patterns.
-You can make prefix lookups (music/music-theory/*) quite fast in SQL (index with text_pattern_ops in Postgres).
+Paths give agents hints about the content at that path.
+They also offer useful access patterns: you can make prefix lookups (music/music-theory/*) quite fast in SQL (indexes with text_pattern_ops).
 LLMs are good at navigating directories if you give them a few tools.
-They get a lot of training in code harnesses.
+They get a lot of training for this!

-It’s a good idea to index content for plain text search (FTS5 in SQLite, tsvector in Postgres).
+It is a good idea to build a plain text search index for content (FTS5 in SQLite, tsvector in Postgres).
 This gives your agents another powerful access pattern.

 Code wants schemas to be relatively stable, so you’ll want some form of schema validation for the data.
 Easy answer: assign a type discriminator to every doc, and validate on write.